Are the Batu Caves worth visiting? For short, yes, absolutely! Batu Caves are definitely deserving to be on the travel list.

 It looks like this now!
 Hues of yellow, orange, red, blue, and green light up the way to the temple.
 Man, I wish I could visit the temple again.
-If you are a photo/selfie freak, then the steps definitely can help you bring more colors to your vacation pictures.
+Say you are a photo/selfie freak, then the steps will definitely help you bring more colors to your vacation pictures.

 To the basics

-About the distance, Batu Caves is around 11 kilometers from Kuala Lumpur.
+- Distance to Batu Caves: is around 11 kilometers from Kuala Lumpur.

-Check out accommodation in Kuala Lumpur for the best prices on HostelWorld to book your stay today!
+Are you on budget travel?
+Check out accommodation in Kuala Lumpur for the best prices on HostelWorld (some starting at just $15 per night!)to book your stay today.

-If you wish to explore Malaysia more deeply, then you can take the long way of the train and bus.
-But we didn’t have time for that, so we got ourselves a taxi and made it there much faster.
-We had no trouble communicating as the Malay language is pretty close to Indonesia (and I know Indonesian, I have made a piece on the basics of Bahasa Indonesia, check it out here)
+To explore Malaysia more deeply, then take the long way on the train and bus.
+As we didn’t have time for that, we got ourselves a taxi and made it there much faster.
+Coming from Batam ourselves (an island in Indonesia), we had no trouble communicating as the Malay language is close to Bahasa Indonesia.
+But to an outsider, learn this bunch of Indonesian phrases to communicate with the locals (it isn’t very tough).